 Communications Director / Operations Manager

 Jeremy Sprinkle is the Communications Director and Operations Manager for the North Carolina State AFL-CIO, where he has worked since 2005.
 Prior to being hired, Jeremy interned with our state fed on the Immigrant Workers Freedom Ride and Justice @ Smithfield campaigns and worked for the Democratic Senatorial Campaign Committee.
-Jeremy is responsible for developing and implementing an external and internal communications plan using traditional and online media outreach, available digital platforms, and creative special events – as well as for planning state federation conferences and maintaining day-to-day operations at our headquarters.
+Jeremy is responsible for developing and implementing an external and internal communications plan using traditional and online media outreach, available digital platforms, and creative special events – as well as for planning state federation conferences, coordinating our paid internship program, and maintaining day-to-day operations at our headquarters.
 Jeremy is a political science graduate of the University of North Carolina at Greensboro.
 Jeremy is a member of the Washington-Baltimore News Guild, TNG-CWA Local 32035.